-I Am the Black Swift and the Black Swift Is Me: An Abstract Musing On a Mysterious Bird
+I Am the Black Swift and the Black Swift Is Me: An Abstract Musing On a Mysterious Bird – An ABA Young Birders Essay

-By ABA Young Birder, Ava Molnar
+By ABA Young Birder Ava M.

 The sky was a faded blue with hints of lilac, a few wispy clouds strewn about.
 Most of the bird activity had quieted for the day, but I still glanced up at that sky as I wandered about my yard, ever watchful and waiting.
 It was a beautiful sky, but I had on my mind something that would make it even more lovely.
 In June, I knew my chances were running out, but if I looked up at the right time, perhaps I might see them.
 I now stared down, my thoughts turning to how hopeless my quest truly was.
 Then I realized that if I wanted to see these birds so badly, I should simply go to them.
 This would not be so simple, though; the nearest reliable spot to see them was an hour and a half away, followed by a hike up a mountain in the summer heat.